cockroachdb/docs/v19.2/create-statistics.md

 Once you [create a table](create-table.html) and load data into it (e.g., [`INSERT`](insert.html), [`IMPORT`](import.html)), table statistics can be generated.
 Table statistics help the cost-based optimizer determine the cardinality of the rows used in each query, which helps to predict more accurate costs.

-`CREATE STATISTICS` automatically figures out which columns to get statistics on &mdash; specifically, it chooses:

-- Columns that are part of the primary key or an index (in other words, all indexed columns).
-- Up to 100 non-indexed columns (unless you specify which columns to create statistics on, as shown in [this example](#create-statistics-on-a-specific-column)).

 {{site.data.alerts.callout_info}}
-[Automatic statistics is enabled by default](cost-based-optimizer.html#table-statistics); most users don't need to issue `CREATE STATISTICS` statements directly.
+[By default, CockroachDB automatically generates statistics](cost-based-optimizer.html#table-statistics) on all indexed columns, and up to 100 non-indexed columns.
+As a result, most users don't need to issue `CREATE STATISTICS` statements directly.
 {{site.data.alerts.end}}

 ## Synopsis